DHTMLX/docs-suite/docs/treegrid/api/treegrid_headerrowheight_config.md

 # headerRowHeight

-@short: sets the height of rows in the header
+@short: Optional.
+Sets the height of rows in the header

 @signature: {'headerRowHeight?: number;'}